Our queens

 LARA DELLA MEA

-Lara Della Mea was born in 1999 in Tarvisio, Italy.
-She competed in her first FIS races at the age of 16.
-In 2017, she won the bronze medal in the slalom at the European Youth Olympic Festival in Erzurum and achieved tenth place in the giant slalom at her first Junior World Championship in Åre.
-In 2018, Lara made her World Cup debut in Sölden (giant slalom).
-A year later, she won the bronze medal with the Italian team at the World Cup in Åre.
-In 2020, Lara won the first Europa Cup slalom race on the Goasleitn piste in Ahrntal and the silver medal in the second race.
+Lara Della Mea, born in Tarvisio, Friuli-Venezia Giulia, in 1999, competed in her first FIS races at the age of 16.
+In 2017, she won the bronze medal in slalom at the European Youth Olympic Festival in Erzurum.
+She finished her first Junior World Championships in Åre in tenth place in the giant slalom.
+In 2018, she made her World Cup debut in the giant slalom in Sölden.
+At the 2019 World Championships in Åre, Lara won the bronze medal with the Italian team.
+In 2020, Lara won the first Slalom European Cup race on the Goasleitn in the Ahrntal valley and won the silver medal in the second race.

 MARTINA DUBOVSKÁ